How Many Different Question Types Does ProProfs Support?

-A comprehension question type allows you to ask learners questions based on a passage from an essay or book.
-This is great for testing the reading and comprehension skills of learners.
+A comprehension question type allows you to ask learners questions based on an essay or book passage.
+It is excellent for testing the reading and comprehension skills of learners.

-Hotspot questions are visual questions, where learners select a particular area of the image as the correct answer.
-You can change the size of the correct area by adjusting its size.
+Hotspot questions are visual questions where learners select a particular image area as the correct answer.
+You can change the size of the proper area by adjusting its size.

-Tip* This quiz question type is great for testing the visual proficiency and observation skills of a learner.
+Tip* This quiz question type is excellent for testing visual proficiency and observation skills.

-The Dropdown question type provides multiple answers in a list that drop-opens when clicked.
-Unlike a typical multiple-choice question, a Dropdown question keeps the answers hidden in an expandable list.
-Thereby, it occupies less space on a screen.
+The Drop-down question type provides multiple answers in a list that drop-opens when clicked.
+Unlike a typical multiple-choice question, a Drop-down question keeps the answers hidden in an expandable list.
+Therefore, it occupies less space on the screen.

-The Record Video question type enables quiz takers to respond with a video.
-Quiz takers can record a video in real-time or upload a previously recorded file.
-It’s a fun and engaging way to answer quiz questions for learners and an easy medium for interview candidates to introduce themselves.
-Students can present their ideas, projects easily and businesses can prompt customers to quickly record video testimonials for them.
+The Record Audio/Video question type enables quiz takers to respond by recording an audio or video.
+Quiz takers can record their voice or a video in real-time or upload an already recorded file.
+It’s a fun and engaging way to answer quiz questions for learners and an accessible medium for interview candidates to introduce themselves.
+Students can present their ideas & projects, and businesses can prompt customers to record audio/video testimonials for them quickly.